armymau/smart_lock_library/README.md

 # Google Smart Lock for Password on Android

-By integrating Smart Lock for Passwords into your Android app.
+Integrating Smart Lock for Passwords into your Android app in a simple and automatic way.

 You can automatically sign users in to your app using the credentials they have saved.
 Users can save both username-password credentials and federated identity provider credentials.
 Integrate Smart Lock for Passwords into your app by using the Credentials API to retrieve saved credentials on sign-in.
 Use successfully retrieved credentials to sign the user in, or use the Credentials API to rapidly on-board new users by partially completing your app's sign in or sign up form.
 Prompt users after sign-in or sign-up to store their credentials for future automatic authentication.